vxhl/Depression-Detection-TwitterData/README.md

 I have taken an already collected and combined dataset from https://github.com/swcwang/depression-detection since they were kind enough to open source a dataset for depression detection that they built and combined to get optimal results with their models

-you can look over their Data Collection model {here}["https://github.com/swcwang/depression-detection#collecting-data"]
+you can look over their Data Collection model here -> https://github.com/swcwang/depression-detection#collecting-data

 Here I have used Torchtext, a Pytorch library for preprocessing of the twitter data.